Chromecast: Sales and impact

 In July 2014, Google announced that in the device's first year on sale, "millions" of units had sold and over 400 million casts had been made.
 The number of casts surpassed one billion by January 2015, and 1.5 billion by May 2015.
 The company confirmed that Chromecast was the best-selling media streaming device in the United States in 2014, according to NPD Group.
 In February 2015, Google Korea announced that about 10 million Chromecasts had been sold globally in 2014.
 At Google I/O in May 2015, the company announced 17 million units had sold since launch, a figure that reached 20 million by September 2015, 25 million by May 2016, and 30 million by July 2016.
 According to Strategy Analytics, Chromecast captured more than 35% of the digital streamer market internationally in 2015.
-As of October 2017, over 55 million Chromecasts and Chromecast built-in devices have been sold.
+By October 2017, over 55 million Chromecasts and Chromecast built-in devices have been sold.
+When announcing the end of the product line in August 2024, Google said that over 100 million Chromecasts had been sold.

 Digital Trends named Chromecast the "Best Product of 2013".
 In March 2014, Engadget named Chromecast an Editor's Choice winner for "Home Theater Product of the Year" as part of the website's annual awards; for the following year's awards, the website named the device the winner of "Best in Home Entertainment".

 In July 2015, Google signed a deal with the Television Academy to provide Chromecasts to Emmy Award voters to allow them to view screeners of nominated media.
-The multi-year agreement will reduce the volume of DVD screeners distributed each year.
+The multi-year agreement were intended to reduce the volume of DVD screeners distributed each year.

 Chromecast appeared on several lists of technology from the 2010s.
 Time named it one of the 10 best gadgets of the decade, saying, "It might not be an essential piece of technology in the decade to come, but the Chromecast's influence on streaming media can't be understated."
 USA Today ranked Chromecast the 7th-best gadget of the 2010s.
 PC Magazine listed it as one of the "most iconic tech innovations" of the decade, saying, "Google made wireless streaming from mobile devices to the TV as simple as a few taps, all for $35."
 The Verge ranked it 39th on their list of the gadgets of the 2010s, saying that Chromecast "helped make streaming video a normal part of many households".

 Security

 On January 3, 2019, hackers took control of Chromecast devices, stating they were exposing security risks.
-The hackers claimed to access 70,000 devices through a router setting that makes connected devices viewable to the public.
+The hackers claimed to access 70,000 devices through UPnP, a router setting that can make connected devices viewable to the public.
 The bug was dubbed CastHack, and was first found in 2014 by the security consultancy firm Bishop Fox and observed again in 2016.